Access Money Habitudes Online:

 • Reaching a common understanding of their money problems provided the couples with a foundation to look at their larger relationship.

-• In the end, having better understood each other and their disagreements, most of the divorcing couples decided to turn away from divorce and make the marriage work.
+• Ultimately, after gaining a better understanding of each other and their disagreements, most divorcing couples chose to reconcile and make their marriage work.

 Observations and Comments: